 What's Happening?
 Kids Out Until Midnight

 The way families are integrated together and taken care of here in Spain is different than other cultures that I know.
 One of the biggest things is that relatives tend to live fairly close together and, therefore, extended family tends to spend a decent amount of time just hanging out.
 This means seeing families together, across generations, is common here.
-So, it shouldn’t be a massive surprise when kids accompany their parents out for a evening drink and tapa or meal.
+Many families gather each week for a big Sunday lunch as well as for less elaborate meals at home on weekdays.
+So, it shouldn’t be a massive surprise when kids accompany their parents out for an evening meal and/or drink and tapa.

 The Going-Out Culture:

-In addition, and in comparison to places where parents of young children might only go out for a drink or dinner every once-in-awhile, in Spain this is not always true.
+In addition, in many cultures the parents of young children might only go out for a drink or dinner every once-in-awhile, but in Spain this is not always true.
 It is very accepted to go out a couple of times of week with friends, and just because you become a parent, that doesn’t necessarily change.
-And even though you can sometimes leave the kids with the grandparents, that's not something people do all the time and, to our next point, babysitting isn’t a big thing.
+Even though parents will sometimes leave the kids with their grandparents, that's not something people do all the time and so it’s just as natural for parents to go with their young children―especially if they’re meeting friends with children of a similar age.
+Which brings us to our next point, babysitting isn’t a big thing.

 Babysitters aren’t a Thing:

 Contrary to what I knew growing up in the U.S., where babysitting is almost a job for young adults, it is something that is slowly gaining… very little ground here.
 In larger cities, it is a little bit more common than in smaller ones, but still no where near what it was like back home (growing up in a small town where I still could work most weekends when I wanted to).
-Therefore, kids are either left with the grandparents or taken out with the parents, and most of the time both options are equally acceptable.
+Because the concept of hiring a babysitter is generally not a consideration, kids are either left with the grandparents or taken out with the parents, and most of the time both options are equally acceptable.

 Like we’ve talked about before, culture has a big impact on how a society works (for example, why there is PDA all over the place).
 In addition, you probably already know that by understanding cultural differences, your abroad experience will be enriched.
-However, it is always interesting to think about how and why cultures are different.
+Whenever something strikes you as ‘odd’—even the smallest of culture shocks—we encourage you to take a step back and consider that you are probably only finding it odd because of your cultural perspective and that it’s likely viewed differently in the local culture.
+Either way, it is always interesting to think about how and why cultures are different.
 Have you seen this phenomenon?
 What do you think about it?